noahehall/theBookOfNoah/0current/databases/postgres.md

         -- | USER role_name [, ...]
         -- | SYSID uid
   ```

 ## permissions

-  - hen a database or table is created, usually only the role that created it (not including roles with superuser status) has permission to modify it.
+- when a database or table is created, usually only the role that created it (not including roles with superuser status) has permission to modify it.

   ```sql
     -- grant permission to role for a table
       GRANT permission_type ON table_name TO role_name;